 Yellow Gan Yeladim: 5-6 years old, or entering Kindergarten in the Fall.
 This group is limited to 18 campers per day.

-Our youngest camper groups have the option of 2, 3 or 5 days options to attend Camp.
+Our Early Childhood camper groups have the option of 2, 3 or 5 days options to attend Camp.
 These groups stay on-site at all times.
-We maintain a very high staff-to-camper ratio with specialists and trained counselors, who lead our littlest campers in music, creative movement, art, nature, cooking, swim readiness/pool time, and special Chaverim Kindness projects.
+We maintain a very high staff-to-camper ratio with specialists and trained counselors, who lead our littlest campers in music, creative movement, art, nature, cooking, swimming in the wading pool and special Chaverim Kindness projects.

 YOUNGER SCHOOL AGE